ayeAlvo/QA-and-Non-Critical-report/README.md

 _Use custom errors to save deployment and runtime costs in case of revert._

 _Instead of using strings for error messages (e.g., `require(msg.sender == owner, “unauthorized”)`), you can use custom errors to reduce both deployment and runtime gas costs.
 In addition, they are very convenient as you can easily pass dynamic information to them._

+_Starting from `Solidity v0.8.4`, there is a convenient and gas-efficient way to explain to users why an operation failed through the use of custom errors.
+Until now, you could already use strings to give more information about failures like this:_

 Before: